Hanks For The Save

 - This was followed by another installment of Observational Stand-ups where Tom Hanks and Jon Lovitz pretty much do an impersonation of Jerry Seinfeld while carrying out a casual conversation only to be joined by more members of the cast doing the same impersonation while trying to keep up with the observational small talk.

 - Randy Travis then returned to the stage to perform What'll You Do.

 - Sentimental Pawn Shop was a sketch about a pawn shop that pays the sentimental value of an item which often pays more than the actual cash values as long as the story is good.

 - Finally, Tom Hanks closed the show by thanking the audience and saying his goodnights.

-I'm very happy that this ended up being a slump busting episode with these three sketches containing my favorite moments of the night.
-First, I loved the Girl-Watchers A Go-Go sketch because I feel like these characters are loveable losers and though they technically do make cat calls, they are not letches like the "Two Wild And Crazy Guys," and back off the unseen woman before they even have time to respond.
+I'm very happy that this ended up being a slump-busting episode with these three sketches containing my favorite moments of the night.
+First, I loved the Girl-Watchers A Go-Go sketch because I feel like these characters are lovable losers and though they technically do make cat calls, they are not letches like the "Two Wild And Crazy Guys," and back off the unseen woman before they even have time to respond.
 Next, I really liked the Beans Cafe bit because I was a fan of the fart joke build ups that never paid off in the end.
 Finally, I was a fan of Phil Hartman as The Giant Businessman because at 6'4" I really relate to the giant coward that just wants an average life.